mjdave/tui/README.md

 tui is a small, cross platform, open source embeddable scripting language and serialization library for C++.

-***NOTE (Feb 2026): tui is not fully optimized and will still contain bugs.
+***NOTE (March 2026): tui is not fully optimized and will still contain bugs.
 It does work pretty well now though, and is actively being used and improved as the foundation of the [katipo](https://github.com/mjdave/katipo) networking library.***

 Created by a solo game developer to be fast, small, and easy to integrate and use, tui combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.